- Huang Qin

 For Healthcare Professionals

-Scutellaria baicalensis is an herb used in traditional Chinese medicine to treat a variety of conditions including epilepsy, hepatitis, infections, and cancer.
-It often is used in combination with other botanicals (e.g. PC-SPES and Sho-saiko-to).
+Scutellaria baicalensis is an herb used in traditional Chinese medicine to treat a variety of conditions including hepatitis, infections, and cancer.
+It often is used in combination with other botanicals such as PC-SPES and sho-saiko-to.

-Baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity in vitro (3).
-It was also shown to attenuate important features of asthma, possibly by reducing airway injury and restoring mitochondrial function (19).
-The neuroprotective effects of flavonoids were ameliorated by diazepam, a GABA receptor agonist, suggesting that the components influence GABA receptor activity (5).
-The flavonoids also prevent ethanol-induced hyperlipidemia, histamine release from mast cells, and catecholamine-induced lipolysis in animal models (8).
+In vitro, the flavonoid baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity (3).
+In animal models, attenuation of asthma was attributed to reduced airway injury and restored mitochondrial function (19).
+Neuroprotective effects of flavonoids were ameliorated by diazepam, a GABA receptor agonist, suggesting that the components influence GABA receptor activity (5).

-- Statins: Baicalin, an active constituent, can decrease the blood level of statin drugs used to lower cholesterol (13).
+- Statins: In healthy volunteers, baicalin decreased blood levels of statin drugs used to lower cholesterol (13).

-- Cytochrome P450 substrates: Wogonin inhibits CYP1A2 and CYP2C19, and can affect the intracellular concentration of drugs metabolized by these enzymes (16).
+- CYP450 substrates: In vitro, wogonin inhibits 1A2 and 2C19, and may affect intracellular concentrations of drugs metabolized by these enzymes (16).
+Clinical relevance has yet to be determined.

-- Solute carrier (SLC) transporters: Baicalein, baicalin, and wogonin inhibit uptake of specific substrates mediated by essential SLC transporters, which are important membrane proteins responsible for the cellular influx of various drugs (21).
+- SLC transporters: In vitro, baicalein, baicalin, and wogonin inhibited uptake of substrates mediated by essential solute carrier transporters, membrane proteins responsible for the cellular influx of various drugs (21).
+Clinical relevance has yet to be determined.